Koombiyo

-Koombiyo (English: Ants, සිංහල: 'කූඹියෝ') is a 2017 Sri Lankan crime thriller series.
-The show premiered on ITN on 26 August 2017 with 30 minutes episodes airing on Saturday and Sunday at 08:00 pm every week.
+Koombiyo (English: Ants, සිංහල: 'කූඹියෝ') is a 2017 Sri Lankan crime political thriller series created by Lakmal Darmarathna and Damitha Chandrasiri.
+The show premiered on ITN on 26 August 2017 with 30 minutes episodes airing on Saturday and Sunday at 08:00 pm weekly.
+The final episode aired on 17 March 2018.

+A second series is in development.

 Plot

 Koombiyo tells the story of Jehan Fernando, who has neither a family nor home and lives alone in an abandoned building complex in Colombo.
 He accidentally meets Hiruni and Priyantha Mahaulpathagama in a public bus when Priyantha is coming to Colombo on his search for a job.
 Jehan convinces Priyantha to abandon the job he is going for and join Jehan's company Purchasing Lanka instead, which delivers retail items to customers claiming they are from supermarkets when in reality they are bought from the local flea markets.
 Priyantha starts living with Jehan while being a partner in his business and they quickly become good friends.
 The company is eventually busted by government officers after a complaint from a disgruntled customer, who happens to be one of Jehan's former batchmates.
 The case is settled by Anjana and both Jehan and Priyantha are then released without charges.

 Afterwards, they start a motivational magazine using copied material from other sources, but the attempt to sell the magazine with the help of unemployed street gang led by Jude in public buses fails after a fight between Jude and a bus conductor where they end up in jail.

 A local gangster named Austin and his right-hand henchman Tiran come to meet Jehan to offer him a job to steal an expensive motor car from a wealthy businessman.
 It is revealed that Jehan is not an average scammer but a well respected criminal mastermind who has a reputation for planning and executing heists.
 Austin and Tiran are close allies of Jehan and they seem to have worked together in the past.
 After successfully stealing the car as planned, another client approaches Jehan through the recommendation of Austin to stop a journalist from exposing a popular politician's dirty past.
 Jehan finds that the journalist is waiting for his housing loan to be passed and in exploiting this, he persuades the journalist to bribe a fake bank officer (another one of Jehan's contacts).
 The whole act is recorded secretly and Jehan uses this to convince the journalist to do as he says.

 Meanwhile, Jehan meets Hiruni again several times and they start building a friendly relationship.
 A strange boy begins stalking Hiruni asking her love and when he meets Hiruni and Jehan in public, a tense situation arises and ends up with Jehan being attacked by the boy's gang.
 Badly injured, Jehan is hospitalized and the situation makes both Hiruni and Jehan closer together.